outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 In the same way, the business logic developer can:

    * use API he knows (POSIX or Rust standard APIs)
-   * natively tests and execute business logic application out of the embedded system
+   * natively test and execute business logic application out of the embedded system
    * natively debug business logic functional implementation (native gdb, easy IDE integration)

 The residual constraint is the analisys of the overall system performances,